corboth96/WhyNot/README.md

     CREATE DATABASE smallmovies;
     USE smallmovies;
     ```
-    2. Create user and grant privileges on it
+    2. Create user and grant privileges on it (change username and password if different credentials wanted)
     ```
-    GRANT ALL PRIVILEGES ON smallmovies.* TO 'corie'@'localhost' IDENTIFIED BY '1234' WITH GRANT OPTION;
+    GRANT ALL PRIVILEGES ON smallmovies.* TO 'user'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;
     ```
-    **Note**: If you want to use a different user/password, will have to update this in *DatabaseConnection.java*
+    **Note**: If you want to use a different user/password, will have to update this in *DatabaseConnection.java* also

     3. Creates tables, such as:
     ```